yawaramin/scala-modules/README.md

     }
 ```

-The rest of the implementation is almost exactly the same as in
+The rest of the implementation is almost exactly the same as in (James,
-@dwhjames' article.
-I'll just point out the interesting bits from our
+2014).
+I'll just point out the interesting bits from our perspective,
-perspective, which I've marked above with the numbers:
+which I've marked above with the numbers:

   1. This is the start of the functor definition.
 Notice how it's just a
      normal Scala function which happens to take what we think of as a